Greyface Dartmoor Sheep

 Unfortunately, The Greyface Dartmoor sheep is on the RBST ‘Rare breeds list.
 This breed is slow growing, not something todays commercial farmers want.

-In the world we live in, a fast growing sheep which you can put in the the Ram in the first year and which matures quickly is king.
+In the world we live in, a fast growing sheep which you can put in with a Ram in the first year and which matures quickly is king.

 This is part of the reason why numbers are so low.
 We bought two Greyface Dartmoors as pet lambs, Jumbo and Dougal, and fell in love with them.
 In 2018 we bought our first breeding ewes, which were already in lamb.